stephenkwan1668/hand-finger-classification/README.md

 future applications in this area.
 In addition to the aforementioned aim, we observe how applying a tool called persistent homology from Topological Data Analysis (TDA) may assist us in data pre-processing and feature extraction.

+##Complete report
+For further reading the complete report is in the pdf files called "ML_Hand_Fingers_Based_Digit_Detection.pdf".